cbeams/spring-on-gradle/README.md

 # Spring on Gradle

-Case study presentation covering the migration of certain Spring projects to the [[Gradle build system|http://gradle.org].
+Case study presentation covering the migration of certain Spring projects to the [Gradle build system](http://gradle.org).

 # To view the slides